Fire breaks out at Greece's overcrowded Moria refugee camp | Science-Environment

 Fire breaks out at Greece's overcrowded Moria refugee camp

-Fire broke out at Greece's overcrowded migrant camp of Moria on the island of Lesbos in early hours of Wednesday, fire brigade officials said.
+Fire broke out at Greece's overcrowded migrant camp of Moria on the island of Lesbos early on Wednesday, fire brigade officials said.

-At least 28 firemen with 9 engines, aided by volunteers, were battling the flames.
+At least 25 firemen with 10 engines, aided by police, were battling the flames both inside and outside the facility, the fire brigade said, adding that firemen were pushed back by migrants during their efforts to put out the fire.
 The Moria facility, which hosts more than 12,000 people - more than four times its stated capacity - has been frequently criticised by aid groups for poor living conditions.

 The facility was placed under quarantine last week after authorities confirmed that an asylum-seeker had tested positive for the coronavirus.
 Confirmed infections have risen to 35 since then.
 Lesbos, which lies just off the Turkish coast, was on the front line of a massive movement of refugees and migrants to Europe in 2015-2016.
 Due to the coronavirus pandemic, since March 1, all migrants reaching the island have been quarantined away from the camps.